ErpNetDocs/tech/advanced/calculated-attributes/index.md

-# User Calculated Attributes
+# User calculated attributes

-User Calculated Attributes are user-defined objects, which extend the system entities.
+User calculated attributes are user-defined objects, which extend the system entities.
 Calculated attributes are defined like formulas.
-When the value of a calculated attribute is requested, it is calculated "on the fly", in real time.
+When the value of a calculated attribute is requested, it is calculated "on the fly", in real-time.

 > [!NOTE]
 > Calculated attribute formulas are compiled to native executable format.